dagger/dagger/docs/reference/universe/docker/README.md

 ## docker.#Push

-Push a docker image to remote registry
+Push a docker image to a remote registry

 ### docker.#Push Inputs